PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-18 05:44:07
+Last updated: 2024-04-18 05:44:40
-Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby